ADMINISTRATION:

 and was discovered as a young lad by agent June Collins (mother

 of drummer/musician Phil Collins).
+Wild came to the attention

-to the attention of the public when he was selected to appear
+of the public when he was selected to appear in the leading role

-in the leading role in the London stage production of Lionel
+in the London stage production of Lionel Bart's musical of Charles

-Soon after, when the show was made into a movie, he was given
+was made into a movie, he was given the role of The Artful Dodger,

-the role of The Artful Dodger, for which he received an Oscar
+for which he received an Oscar nomination as best supporting actor

-nomination as best supporting actor - a part for which he is
+- a part for which he is still probably best remembered.

-television series called "H.R.
+an American television series called "H.R.
 Pufnstuf".
-The

-instant success of this programme led to him being offered the
+The instant success of this programme led to him being offered

-role for the film version in 1970.
+the role for the film version in 1970.
 Other roles quickly followed

 as he became a highly demanded character - these included "Melody"

 and "Flight of the Doves", both in 1971.
+Around

-period he also released three song albums: "The Jack
+this period he also released three song albums: "The Jack

 Wild Album", "Everything's Coming up Roses"